f-techs/javascrip-bank-app/README.md

 # javascrip-bank-app
 Bank app with Javascript.
-Main goal is to make use of javascripts arrays
+Main goal is to make use of javascripts objects and arrays